AntalThomas/Tic-Tac-Toe/README.md

 - Make prettier.
 - Improve code readability.
 - Since the whole page resets the scores always reset to 0  :white_check_mark:
-- The last players score updates by one if the game is drawn
+- The last players score updates by one if the game is drawn :white_check_mark:

 ## Future Features
 - Next game button after winner is awarded.  :white_check_mark: